 Even if you manage to turn unqualified leads into customers, their churn rate remains quite high.
 In contrast, qualified leads tend to have meager churn rates because they closed the deal on their own terms.

 Lead nurturing and scoring

 Depending on your internal policies, sales nurturing and scoring can start simultaneously with lead qualification process.
 As mentioned in the begging, lead nurturing is all about maintaining contact with opportunities that are not ready to convert just yet.
 Companies usually employ one of the two lead nurturing ways:

 - Marketing takes care of the lead and keeps it in its own pipelines.
-It belongs to lead development campaign in which they receive occasional, but engaging letters inquiring about the progress and informing about the news.
+It belongs to lead the development campaign in which they receive occasional, but engaging letters enquiring about the progress and informing about the news.
 When the lead has made its decision, it is transferred to the sales.

 Why leads don’t qualify as opportunities

 Lead qualification goes through two stages – marketing-qualified leads (MQL) and sales-qualified leads (SQL).

 As its name suggests, marketing-qualified leads are the sales-ready leads.
 They are agreed to by both sales and marketing.
 A sales-ready lead becomes a sales-qualified lead right after it is engaged by the sales team and moves into the sales pipeline.
 Sales-qualified leads are also called opportunities because these are the leads that are truly worth your time and effort.